crypto-com/thaler-docs/docs/getting-started/local-devnet.md

     ```bash
     $ sudo reboot
     ```
 1. Your Azure VM will now restart and you will be kicked from the SSH session.
-Wait for 10 minutes and SSH to your VM again.
+Wait for 10 minutes and SSH to your VM again
     ```bash
-    $ ssh ubuntu@{Azure VM Public IP Address}
+    $ ssh {Azure VM Username}@{Azure VM Public IP Address}
+    ## Example: ssh crypto@127.0.0.1
     ```
-1. Install the compatible SGX drive
+1. Install the compatible SGX driver.
     ```bash
+    $ ch chain
     $ make install-isgx-driver
+    ```
+1. Create an symbolic link of `/dev/sgx` to `/dev/isgx`
+    ```bash
+    $ sudo ln -s /dev/isgx /dev/sgx
     ```

 ## Build binary and Docker images